chrisduerr/bar-config/README.md

     # Name used to identify which component should be loaded
     ?name: String

-    # Text which will be displayed inside the component
-    ?text: String

-    # Options available for every component
+    # State of a component (inlined struct).
-    ?settings: ComponentSettings
+    ?ComponentSettings

     # Extra options are passed to the component
     ?_: T

 # Default options available for every component

+# Full component state which contains everything necessary for rendering a component.
 ComponentSettings
     ?foreground: (r: u8, g: u8, b: u8, a: u8)
     ?background: Background